-- n Natural area (also see Table 4.3).
+- Natural area (also see Table 4.3).

-- n Woodlands.
+- Woodlands.

-- n Wetlands.
+- Wetlands.

-- n One (1) Park Bench.
+- One (1) Park Bench.

-- n One (1) Garbage Can.
+- One (1) Garbage Can.

-- n One (1) Grass Play Field.
+- One (1) Grass Play Field.

 Market Square (formerly City Park #3 in St. Martins): Market Square (formerly City Park #3 in St. Martins) is a 0.5-acre park site located in the "Village" of St. Martins at the north corner of the intersection of Church Street and Franklin Street (see Map 4.1).
 Market Square is located in the City of Franklin's 1992 Comprehensive Master Plan-delineated Mission Hills Neighborhood and St. Martins Planning District.